Atmofy/EU_SILAM_TEST/README.md

 6. Enjoy the warmth from your CPU

-7. The resuts and log files should come to the `output/AQ_europe_lr_short` directory
+7. The results and log files should come to the `output/AQ_europe_lr_short` directory

 8. Use your favourite tools to inspect the output